-What Is Vector ArtPosted on: January 26, 2017 Filed Under: Charity Event Shirts, Corporate Gifts & Apparel, Embroidery, FAQs & Helpful Info, Fire Apparel Items, Fleece, Headwear, Holiday Gift Ideas, Jackets, Long Sleeve, Misc, Polos, Product Showcase, Promotions & Offers, School Spirit Wear, Seasonal, Special Deals, Sweatshirts, T-Shirts, Team Apparel, Throwback Thursday #TBT, Winter & Cold Weather
+What Is Vector ArtPosted on: January 26, 2017 Filed Under: Charity Event Shirts, corporate apparel, Corporate Gifts & Apparel, Embroidery, FAQs & Helpful Info, Fire Apparel Items, Fleece, Headwear, Holiday Gift Ideas, Jackets, Long Sleeve, Misc, Polos, Product Showcase, Promotions & Offers, School Spirit Wear, Seasonal, Special Deals, Sweatshirts, T-Shirts, Team Apparel, Throwback Thursday #TBT, Winter & Cold Weather

 Vector Art is created using vector illustration software programs, such as Adobe Illustrator or Corel Draw.
 These programs use mathematic equations and geometric primitives (points, lines, and shapes) to create art that is clean, camera ready, and can be scaled infinitely, without any loss of quality of fidelity.
 In the following graphic, we will show you the difference between Vector art and the other, more common type of computer graphic, Raster art:

 You’ll notice how, in the Raster art file, the edges of the art become distorted when the picture is enlarged.
 You’ll also notice how there are hundreds of shades of red and black in the Raster file, but only one shade of red and one shade of black in the Vector file.

 Raster Graphics, such as photographs, and graphic files created in Adobe Photoshop, Paint Shop Pro, and other Raster editing programs, can be sued for some screen printing applications, such as printing one-color pen and ink drawings.
 But in most cases, especially with art such as logos, we will need Vector art to achieve the proper print.